 “Aging is not for sissies” captures the spirit of resilience and problem solving needed for addressing issues of aging.
 Retirement, adult children and grand-children, health and healthy living can create questions deserving excellent answers, assisted by the process of psychotherapy.

 Life transitions, even positive ones such as marriage, birth of a child or grand-child, job changes, or moves can create stress which is difficult to manage.
-Dr. Goldstein brings her personal perspective of being married for more than 30 years, being a parent to two children, a grandparent, and being a psychotherapist in private practice for over two decades.
+Dr. Goldstein brings her personal perspective of being married for more than 30 years, being a parent to two children, a grandparent, and being a psychotherapist in private practice for over three decades.